Event table columns

 RECORD_TYPE column

 Specifies the kind of record described by the event table row.
-This column’s value identifies which of the three types of records for which then event table may contain data.
+This column’s value identifies which of the various types of records for which the event table may contain data.

 The RECORD column contains this record’s data.
 The RECORD_ATTRIBUTES column contains this record’s metadata, if any.